 It’s a love/hate relationship with nail glue, and many of us are still figuring it out.

 On one hand, we are fully dedicated to the art of beautiful, long-lasting press-on nails, and we want to make each kit last as long as possible.

 In terms of pure longevity and durability, it’s hard to argue that nail glue is the best adhesive option to accomplish most of these goals.

 On the other hand, however, nail glue has drawbacks that can’t be ignored.
 It’s not the healthiest material for our skin or nails, it has some sketchy chemicals on the label, and we’ve all seen what it does when stuck to our hair or clothes.

 Luckily, we’ve identified a handful of solid alternative adhesives that you can use to make those DIY nails stick without the annoyances of glue.

 Whether you choose two-sided tape, clear top coat polish, or another home-crafted sticky strategy, you have to do what works best for you.
 Who knows, you might be the one to patent the next skin-safe nail adhesive that changes the game forever!

 Until that perfect solution comes along, just stick with the stuff that makes you the most comfortable and allows you to safely wear your favorite press-on styles.

-If you want to stay in the know about all the latest and greatest press-on nail trends and topics, be sure to follow us on social media and sign up for our popular email newsletter.
+If you want to stay in the know about all the latest and greatest press-on nail trends, tutorials, and topics, from matte to nail art to dip powder, be sure to follow us on social media and sign up for our popular email newsletter.